TAMATLT/TAMATLT-E2EE_Ep17/README.md

 ![customPrintExample](Img/customPrintExample.png?raw=true "Example for Check.lua")

-The script was not properly vetted for all of the cases where something goes wrong: printer runs out of materials, inventories are full, you type srong character etc.
+The script was not properly vetted for all of the cases where something goes wrong: printer runs out of materials, inventories are full, you type wrong character etc.

 Simply be a bit careful and you will be fine.